tinalexander/tinalexander.github.io/notes/2024/04-april.md

 ## Novavax statement responding to WHO strain selection

 - **Source:** emailed statement
-- **Attribution:** John C. Jacobs, President, and Chief Executive Officer, Novavax:
+- **Attribution:** John C. Jacobs, President, and Chief Executive Officer, Novavax
 - **Date:** received April 26, 2024

 > “Novavax has been developing and manufacturing a monovalent protein-based JN.1 COVID-19 vaccine at-risk to ensure readiness for this fall.
 Today’s recommendation by the WHO Technical Advisory Group on COVID-19 Vaccine Composition is an important step to help ensure access to a non-mRNA protein-based vaccine option for those at highest risk globally.”